930 - 913 B.C.

 The Bible reveals that a state of civil war continued to exist during the reigns of King Baasha of Israel and Judah's King Asa (1Kings 15:16), both of which were the third rulers of their kingdoms.
 Baasha ruled from 908 to 886 while Asa ruled from 910 to 869.

-In 895 King Asa, with God's help, repels an invading force at Mareshah (roughly 25 to 30 miles (40 to 48 kilometers) southwest of Jerusalem).
-His astonishing victory (2Chronicles 14:8 - 13), against an army that is almost double his, attracts the attention of those living in Israel.
+King Asa, in 895, with God's help repels an invading force at Mareshah (roughly 25 to 30 miles (40 to 48 kilometers) southwest of Jerusalem).
+His astonishing victory (2Chronicles 14:8 - 13), against an army that is almost double his, attracts the attention of those living in the land.
 They begin to migrate south, "for they fell to him (Asa) out of Israel in great numbers, when they saw that the Lord his God was with him" (2Chronicles 15:9).

 Baasha, in response to his subjects leaving his kingdom, attacks Asa and takes the city of Ramah located in Benjamite territory (Joshua 18:25, 1Kings 15:17).
 He then begins to fortify the border town, which is only 6 miles (9.6 kilometers) north of Jerusalem, so that no one can leave or enter the kingdom of the Jews (2Chronicles 16:1).

 Asa's desperate response to the taking and fortification of Ramah is to contact Syrian King Ben-Hadad living in Damascus.
 He quickly sends him any gold and silver he can find along with a message begging Ben-Hadad to break his defense treaty with Baasha and make one with him.